 This printable alphabet activity includes 26 pairs of flip flops.
 The flip flops in each pair are the same color and have the same uppercase letter on them.

+Cut the flip flop sets out.
+There are light gray lines to follow to make cutting easier.
 After your pieces are prepped, it’s time to play!

 Different Ways to Play

 The object of this alphabet game is to find and put together the matching letters on the flip flops.
 Each time a match is made, a pair of flip flops is also created!

 When you begin exposing preschoolers to the letters of the alphabet, the end result is not for your child to quickly memorize the name of each letter.
 It’s more about taking skills that your child already has, and building on those skills.

 So if your child knows all of his colors, choose one pair of flip flops in each color to make a set to begin the game with.
 You will have a blue, purple, yellow, green, and pink pair of flip flops to work with.

 Show your child the colors of the flip flops and how they each have letters on them too.
 Your child may pick up on the color matching strategy right away, and that is okay!
 Talk about the letters on the flip flops as they match the colors.
 Say things like, “This pink flip flop has a W on it.
 Can you find another W?”

 RELATED RESOURCE: Summer Print – That’s It!
 Kindergarten Math and Literacy Printables

 Another way to introduce this activity without overwhelming your child with 26 letters (and 52 game pieces!) is to keep things meaningful.
 There is nothing more special than working with your child’s own name.